 You would NOT want to include potatoes, leafy greens, or cabbage.
 These ingredients can make your broth bitter tasting.

 Yes, and it will affect the flavor!
 It can become bitter.
-While some people say you can leave the broth for up to 72 hours, it does seem to lose it's flavor or become bitter.
-Of course, this all depends on the quantity and size of your bones.
-If you have a lot of bones or they are large, you can get away with a longer cooking time.
+While some people say you can leave the broth for up to 72 hours, it does seem to lose it's flavor or become slightly bitter, and more so beyond that.

 Slow cooking is the way to go.
 You get the most nutrients possible, while in pressure cooking it's possible to lose some nutrients from the high temperature needed to cook so quickly.